Screenly/Anthias/docs/http-basic-authentication.md

 Access to the web UI can be restricted via an [*HTTP basic access authentication*](https://en.wikipedia.org/wiki/Basic_access_authentication) which denies access without proper login and password.

+This documentation only applies to Anthias instances running on top of Raspberry Pi OS.
+Doing this on BalenaOS-based instances is not supported.

 ## Configuration

 Login and password are defined in the `~/.screenly/screenly.conf` configuration file, in the `[auth_basic]` part as shown below: